Le Petit Prince in Chinese, Japanese, Vietnamese, and Mongolian

 Here I look at how Chinese, Japanese, and Vietnamese translators have come up with so many different ways of translating what look like very simple words and sentences.
 To do this, I've come up with a very basic technique:

 - For each language, identify the very basic sentences that underlie virtually all translations.
 These sentences are the starting point for everything.

 - See how the basic sentence has been built on to arrive at the various translations.

 - Explore the ways in which translations vary.

-At the end of it all, I hope we will arrive at some understanding of the "genius" of these three languages, an idea of what translation is about, and at least some notion of how to write in a foreign language.
+At the end of it all, I hope we will arrive at some understanding of the "genius" of these four languages, an idea of what translation is about, and at least some notion of how to write in a foreign language.

 For those who are interested, there are many sites about translations of 'The Little Prince', including: 1.
 Der kleiner Prinz in den Sprachen dieser Welt, 2.
 International Little Prince Online, 3.
 Der Kleine Prinz - The Little Prince - Le Petit Prince, 4. the multilingual Little Prince, and 5. la page internationale du Petit Prince.

 Special note 1: In 1972, the British duo Mark-Almond released an album called Rising.
 Track 7 was a song entitled 'The Little Prince'.
 The song is gentle and haunting, but I've never been able to figure out whether it was about Le Petit Prince or not!

 Special note 2: Am I the only one who feels that the portrait of a hunter at Chapter 21 looks like Adolf Hitler?